geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 So yeah, replace reduce with a scan.
 Yeah.
 Yeah.

 ##### **Geohot** [[00:51:57](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=3117)]
-But the main thing that I want done at the end of this sprint is a faster Lama.
+But the main thing that I want done at the end of this sprint is a faster LLaMA.
 How am I going to go about that?
 It shouldn't take so long to run.
 I mean, the Python time.

 ##### **Geohot** [[00:52:08](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=3128)]
-Like it shouldn't take three minutes to spin up the Lama script.
+Like it shouldn't take three minutes to spin up the LLaMA script.
 It's annoying.
 Sounds good.

 ##### **Chenyu** [[00:52:20](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=3140)]
 Okay.
 What are your issues, Monty?
 I see Flotta here.
 Are you trying anything with Flotta?
 Does it work?